 There are tons of benefits for those that are interested in opening a Roth IRA.
-But, before I dive in, here is a quick recap what a Roth IRA is:
+But, before I dive in, here is a quick recap of what a Roth IRA is:

 A Roth IRA is essentially an individual retirement account (meaning that you contribute to it, not anyone else) that allows you to put in money and invest while getting some tax benefits.
 Contrary to the commonly held belief a Roth Ira is not an actual investment in and of itself.
 All it does is simply hold money that you can invest with.

-Unlike the other typical accounts that also hold money, you can use the funds in this account to invest in things like stocks, bonds, ETF’s, mutual funds, etc. Even though there is an abundance of other investment vehicles out there a Roth IRA has some serious benefits that make them the perfect account for novice and experts alike.
+Unlike the other typical accounts that also hold money, you can use the funds in this account to invest in things like stocks, bonds, ETFs, mutual funds, etc. Even though there is an abundance of other investment vehicles out there a Roth IRA has some serious benefits that make them the perfect account for novice and experts alike.

 Now, moving on to what you came here for:

 - Flexibility: Any money that is contributed to a Roth IRA, is money that has already been taxed, and paid for.
-This means that you are able to withdraw to money, whenever you want without incurring any taxes or penalties.
+This means that you are able to withdraw money, whenever you want without incurring any taxes or penalties.
 Something that other retirement accounts cannot boast about.

-There are some limitations however if you want to withdraw earning (growth on the investments.
+There are some limitations however if you want to withdraw earnings (growth on the investments.
 If you take out the earnings before you are 59 and a half years old you will incur a 10% penalty in addition to the income tax that you have to pay on it.
 After 59 ½ these withdrawals will be filed under qualified distributions.